justindaly/quartet/README.md

 /metrics/timestamp-metric/<timestamp>/<metric_name> [GET]
 ```

-i decided to use django and the django rest framework because they provided out-of-the-box ease of, from ease of database and model setup including testing of the rest endpoints for verification
+i decided to use django and the django rest framework because they provided out-of-the-box ease of database and model setup, including testing of the rest endpoints for verification

 ## installation & running:
 > first created runtime enviroment by installing and using python 2.7 virtualenvwrapper: